bdlb77/playfab-challenges/challenges/Challenge03.md

  Get the PlayFabId for the User you want to edit from the Login API call, alternatively you can also use the PlayerId from the Users page in XRServer

  # Create a Segment

+In XRServer, `Segments` should be one of the default pages available in the left side menu.
+If it's not, go to `Config` -> the `App Config` seciton -> the `Menu Layout` Tile.
+Here you can edit everything visible in your App's Menu.
+You can even rename `Segments` to something more appropriate to your business terminology.

 In the XRServer Dashboard, on the left hand side select Segments
 ![A red circle highlighting the segment tab on the left hand of the XRServer Development console](screenshots/challenge_3/select_segments.png)